 FRP TEST METHODS

+The construction process is critical to obtaining the strength increases provided by the FRP.
+Quality control is critical because the weakest location controls the usable strength increase.
+Consequently, as FRP materials are manufactured, a quality-control program must be implemented to assess and monitor the properties of the material.
 There are many test methods available to determine the properties of composite materials.
 However they are not fully exploited and standardized yet as it is with metals.
 The differences in the properties of two testing media are presented in the Table 6 below.
 Other reasons for variations in the test data are: the chosen test method, the specimens design, the composite fabrication method and the void content.

 Flat Coupon Test – ASTM D3039/D3039M